katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 ## The NEON Project Mission & Design

-To capture ecological heterogeneity across the United States, NEON’s design divides the continent into 20 statistically different eco-climatic domains.
+To capture ecological heterogeneity across the United States, [NEON’s design](https://www.neonscience.org/neon-project-science-brochure) divides the continent into 20 statistically different eco-climatic domains.
 Each NEON field site is located within an eco-climatic domain.

 ## The Science and Design of NEON

-To gain a better understanding of the broad scope of NEON watch this 4 minute long video.
+To gain a better understanding of the broad scope of NEON watch this 4:08 minute long video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/39YrzpxVRF8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Please, read the following page about
-<a href="https://www.neonscience.org/observatory/about" target="_blank"> NEON's mission</a>.

 ## NEON's Spatial Design